Photo by Innerbody Research

 Roman 5% minoxidil solution | $16 | $192 | $1,920 |

-After a decade passes, you’ll have saved over $5,000 compared with the next most expensive option in that chart.
-And 5% minoxidil is the most commonly studied concentration, with multiple studies supporting its effectiveness.
+After a decade passes, you’ll have saved over $5,000 even if you went with the next most expensive option in that chart.

 Now, let’s see how Happy Head’s oral finasteride pricing stacks up using the same metrics.